 Drain the water and add the dal in a blender along with ginger, green chilli and salt.

 Blend the dal to make a thick paste.
-Add just add 2-3 tsp of water while grinding the dal.
+Add just add 2-3 teaspoon of water while grinding the dal.

 Use your hands and whisk the dal for 4-5 minutes until it is very light.
 Cover the bowl and keep aside for 15 minutes.
 Add the baking soda and whisk for another minute.